 Although this assignment is called "short" answers, your responses should be comprehensive and accurate.
+You must use complete sentences in your responses.
 You are advised to finish reading the chapter before you answer the SAQs.
 Do not copy and paste from the textbook.
 You have to use your own words to summarize what you have learned from the textbook based on your understanding.